This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What are the risks of PRK?

-You may bleed more than expected or get an infection.
-Nerves or blood vessels may be damaged during the procedure.
+You may get an infection.
+Nerves or blood vessels may be damaged during surgery.
 You may need another eye surgery.
 It may take longer than expected for your cornea to heal.
 You may have increased pain.
-Your vision may be worse than before the procedure.
+Your vision may be worse than before surgery.
 You may develop glaucoma (increased pressure), cataracts (clouding of the lens), or long-term inflammation.
 You may lose your vision.
 You may have dry eyes.
 Scars may form on your corneas.
 You may have other eye problems, such as permanent glare, haze, or halos around lights at night.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.